 - Blades: buildup of grime and residues on the blades can cause imbalance and poor performance

 - Inlets, shafts, access ports, main drive and outlets should be regularly inspected and cleaned.

 - Connectors: used to isolate fan vibrations from the system, these will malfunction when worn or broken

 - Louvers and Dampers: if clogged or inoperable, these will affect fan and exhaust performance

 - Motors: the most vulnerable part, motors should be checked for operating efficiency and repaired or replaced when they begin to falter

 North Town Mechanical Exhaust Fan Maintenance Services

-In Chicago, contact the North Town Mechanical Services experts to prevent unwanted breakdowns and to extend the life of fans and exhaust systems.
+In Chicago, contact the General Mechanical experts to prevent unwanted breakdowns and to extend the life of fans and exhaust systems.
 Our low-cost regular exhaust fan maintenance service will save money and headaches in the long run.
 Contact us today for your exhaust fan maintenance services!